anoxic83/AG_SWSEdt/README.md

 CodeTyphon is the Next Generation "Pascal Visual Programming Studio".

 ### Change Log
+**ver 2.4.9a**
+- Add Compare Report to original 96/97 data.
+- Support executable veryfication to version SWOS 2020 1.3.5

 **ver 2.4.8a**
 - Fix some errors
 - Add Change Division in General Tab -> TeamList -> (RMB)Popup Menu